dusk-network/moat/README.md

 ## moat-core

-### creating license requests
+### citadel requests

 Class: RequestCreator
+Methods:
+    create,
-Methods: create, create_from_hex_args
+    create_from_hex_args
 Both methods allow for creation of a request, given user's secret spend key and license provider's public spend key.
 The request can then be sent to license provider, off-chain or on-chain.

-### sending license requests
 Class: RequestSender
 Methods: send_request
-Sends a request to blockchain, by calling a "noop" method of the license contract.

-### scanning license requests
+Submits the request into blockchain.

-Class:
+Class: RequestScanner
+Methods:
+    scan_transactions,
+    scan_last_blocks,
-Methods: scan_last_blocks, scan_block_range
+    scan_block_range
-Scans requests in a collection of blocks, given either as a number of last blocks, or as a range of blocks.
+Methods scan requests in a given collection of transactions, in a given range of blocks, or in a given number of most recent blocks.

+### citadel queries

+Class: CitadelInquirer
+Methods:
+    get_licenses,
+    get_merkle_opening,
+    get_session,
+    get_info

+### blockchain requests

+Class: PayloadExtractor
+Methods: payload_from_tx
+Extracts payload from transaction, if present (i.e., it is a contract calling transaction)

+Class: PayloadRetriever
+Methods: retrieve_payload
+Retrieves payload of a given transaction in a blockchain, on the condition that the transaction is found and contains a payload (i.e., it is a contract calling transaction)

+Class: PayloadSender
+Methods: send_to_contract_method
+Calls a given method of a given contract, passing to it a payload.

+### contract queries

+Class: ContractInquirer
+Methods:
+    query_contract,
+    query_contract_with_feeder
+query_contract: accepts generic argument A, contract id and method name and returns generic value R
+query_contract_with_feeder: accepts generic argument A, contract id and method name and returns a Stream of type Bytes

+### blockchain queries

+Class: BcInquirer
+Methods:
+    gql_query,
+    block_height

+Class: TxAwaiter
+Methods:
+    wait_for,
+    wait_for_tx
+Waits for transaction identified by a given transaction id to be confirmed on the blockchain.

+Class: TxInquirer
+Methods:
+    txs_from_block,
+    txs_from_block_range,
+    txs_from_last_n_blocks,
+    retrieve_tx